FirelyTeam/firely-docs-fhir-mapper/index.rst

 ..
-Firely Terminal documentation master file, created by sphinx-quickstart on Fri Jan 15 18:01:03 2021.
+FHIR Mapper documentation master file, created by sphinx-quickstart on Fri Jan 15 18:01:03 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.